aliceliveprojects/WildLoggingDBParent/README.md

 2. Change the location which the Urban Wild SPWA points to.
 Same interface, different location!

 # Here we go

+## Install VSCode
+Microsoft Visual Studio Code is a ridiculously useful code editor, which comes with a debugger, compatible with NodeJS (amongst other things).
+It supports Windows, Linux and MacOS.
+You can install it [here](https://code.visualstudio.com/).

 ## Setting up a Project Identity